farbodnowzad/Insights-From-Personal-Photos/README.md

 # Insights-From-Personal-Photos
-Categorizing social media photos into lifestyle categories.
+Categorizing photos into lifestyle categories.

 ## Summary ##
 The purpose of this project is to categorize an individual into a specific lifestyle category based on their photos.